callmecavs/layzr.js/README.md

 })
 ```

-## Callbacks
+## Events

 Layzr instances are extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
-Use the event emitter syntax to add and remove callbacks.
+Use the event emitter syntax to add and remove handlers.
 Review the emitter syntax [here](https://github.com/callmecavs/knot.js#api).

 Layzr emits the following events: